actualquak/Rails-School-Website/FRANKLIN/README.md

 ## If you need anything else, send me an email.
 I'll check my email.
 Probably.

-# Q/A - For Stanley
+# Q/A - For Stanley - Read not below
+## Note that:
+I'm keeping this for archival purposes.
+Stanley and I have resolved over this matter, and have found common ground.

 ## What's this?
 I know what this is idiot and I hate it.
 What is this Q/A for?
 To explain why I am angry.
 Because I am fuming, I will present this as a stuctured case - debating vibes.